sammybammy52/Laravel-ice-and-fire-REST-API/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Show Book
-To view an individual book send a GET Request to the URL endpoint above where :id is the id of the specific book your'e looking for
+To view an individual book send a GET Request to the URL endpoint below where :id is the id of the specific book your'e looking for
 ### Method: GET
 >```
 >http://localhost:8000/api/v1/books/:id